runtimeverification/rv-android/README.md

 Currently RV-Android only officially supports Linux-based environments, though the instructions are similar for running on Windows.

 To install RV-Android:
 - Install Java JRE 7, ant, AspectJ and git.
-For Ubuntu 14.04: sudo apt-get install default-jre ant aspectj git
+For Ubuntu 14.04: sudo apt-get install default-jre default-jdk ant aspectj git
 - Make sure you have Java 7 installed by typing java -version.
 You should see Java 1.7.x echoed as the version.
 Also, running the "ant -version" and "ajc" commands should not yield errors at this stage.
 - Browse to your desired Android directory and download RV-Android.  git clone https://github.com/runtimeverification/rv-android
 - Copy aspectjtools.jar to the ant library directory (ASPECTJ_HOME/lib to ANT_HOME/lib).
 On Ubuntu 14.04: sudo cp /usr/share/java/aspectjtools.jar /usr/share/ant/lib/.
 - Add rv-android/rv-monitor to your user's PATH.
 For example, if RV-Android is in /home/myuser/rv-android use: vi ~/.bashrc and add
 PATH=$PATH:/home/user/rv-android/rv-monitor
 to the end of the file.
 To test, open a new terminal and run rv-monitor, and a help screen should be displayed.
+- If you have a 64 bit Linux install, install either ia32-libs (deprecated) or lib32z1 and lib32stdc++6 (required for Android SDK).
+For Ubuntu 14.04: sudo apt-get install lib32stdc++6 lib32z1
+- Download the Android SDK from http://developer.android.com/sdk/index.html for your system and extract it to a known directory.
+- Navigate to the sdk/tools subfolder of your SDK install and run sudo ./android.
+This will open a GUI from which to install additional API platforms.
+Our examples use Android 4.1.2 (API 16), so check the box next to the top level "Android 4.1.2 (API 16)" folder and press the install button, accepting all licenses.
+At the end of this step, your sdk/platforms subfolder of your adt install should contain a "android-16" directory.

-Your installation process is now complete.
+Your installation process is now complete and you are ready to create your own monitored project or run our examples!

+For any issues or problems installing RV-Android, please file a GitHub issue and we will provide support for your system.
+It is also likely that RV-Android will work with other versions of the Android SDK, but we have not tested this.
+If you encounter any related bugs, file a Github issue.

 Usage Instructions
 --------------